Chrede88/cjsolsen.com/content/post/static_website/index.md

 This will build the files needed in a new folder called `public`.
 Every time you build your website the files in `public` will be updated and it is these files you need to upload to where ever your website is hosted.

 # <a name="git"></a> git interlude
 At this point you should consider creating a remote repository for your website.
 I use [Github](https://www.github.com), it's a great platform and you can actually host your website on Github completely free.
-Publishing your files may also help others making their own website, open source man!:smiley:
+Publishing your files may also help others in making their own website.
+Open source people!:smiley:

 If you are unsure about how to use git, take a look at [this presentation](https://chrede88.github.io/git-presentation/) I have put together.
 The presentation goes through all steps from installing git to collaborating with others.
 Please note that the presentation layout is two dimensional, look for arrows in the bottom right corner or press `esc` to get an overview.